Nagendran2807/Velero-k8s/Azure-AKS/README.md

 $ which velero ---> you can verify whether velero executable exist or not
 ```
+If you are using windows, you can use choco to install velero.

 Install Velero Server in AKS Cluster
 ---------------------------------------
 Need to pass some variables to install velero in AKS cluster